ChicagoPark/DSA/README.md

 ### [8-1] Difference between Linked Lists vs Arrays
 * Elements of linked list are `independent objects`.
-* Variable size - the size of a linked list is `not predefined`/
+* Variable size - the size of a linked list is `not predefined`.
 * `Insertation and removals` in linked list are `very efficient`.
-* Random access - accessing an element is very efficient in arrays. `However, linked list cannot access specific value directly.` Should start from the head sequentially.
+* Random access - accessing an element is very efficient in arrays. `However, linked list cannot directly access to specific value.` Should start from the head sequentially.

 ## [##] Recursion Realization
 1. Think about the flow (n, n-1)